Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 This does not mean they are lethargic, it means simply that their mind and body must balance out the immense input with an equally profound output.
 Many sprinklekits are often described to be machine-like in terms of computation power, along having near-photographic memory.

+A sprinklekit’s body language is shared with that of their primitive counterparts, such as their hair sticking up, or their ears shifting in response to certain emotions.
 Sprinklekits do not have a form of adrenaline, and thus do not experience a “fight-or-flight” response, or atleast a reaction as extreme as humans.
+This means that most sprinklekits are just naturally more calm and levelheaded.

 ### Location